kenthealthcareuae-netizen/child-assessment/README.md

-# Physiotherapy EN - English Landing Page
+# Child Assessment EN - English Landing Page

-This is the English version of the Kent Healthcare physiotherapy landing page, focused on specialized physiotherapy services.
+This is the English version of the Kent Healthcare child assessment landing page, focused on specialized child assessment and development services.

 ## Features